LLVMParty/llvm-nanobind/devdocs/memory-model.md

     mod_manager = ctx.create_module("example")
     mod_manager.dispose()

-    # This raises: "Module has already been disposed"
+    # This raises: LLVMError: Module has already been disposed
     mod_manager.dispose()

 # Pattern 3: Forget to dispose
 with llvm.create_context() as ctx:
     mod_manager = ctx.create_module("example")
-# This raises: "Module has never been entered"
+# This raises: LLVMError: Module has never been entered

 # Pattern 4: Double dispose
 with llvm.create_context() as ctx:
     mod_manager = ctx.create_module("example")
     with mod_manager as mod:
         print(mod.name)
-    # This raises: module has already been disposed
+    # This raises: LLVMError: Module has already been disposed
     mod_manager.dispose()
 ```